 In India, groundwater is a major source for farming and drinking, supporting about 60% of irrigation and 85% of rural drinking needs.
 This reliance is well documented by the Central Ground Water Board (CGWB) and highlighted in recent reviews on national water resources (Central Ground Water Board, 2024; Ministry of Jal Shakti, 2024).
 However, due to overuse, low rainfall, and poor water management, groundwater levels are falling.
 According to the CGWB, nearly 70% of districts have seen a decline, with many areas marked as "over-exploited" or "critical" (Central Ground Water Board, 2024).

 In Telangana, groundwater is also heavily used for agriculture and drinking.
-As reported by the Telangana Groundwater Department in its 2025 annual reportState ground water level scenario, 2025, the average groundwater level was 10.69 meters below ground level as of January 2025, slightly better than the previous year.
+As reported by the Telangana Groundwater Department in its 2025 annual report (State ground water level scenario, 2025), the average groundwater level was 10.69 meters below ground level as of January 2025, slightly better than the previous year.
 Still, districts like Ranga Reddy, Medak, Nalgonda, and Mahbubnagar face severe stress, with levels often going beyond 20 meters.
 Out of 595 mandals, more than 150 are classified as semi-critical to over-exploited (Telangana Groundwater Department, 2025).

 Likewise, in Suryapet district, groundwater is monitored through 50 piezometers and 64 observation wells across 23 mandals.
 According to the Telangana Groundwater Department (2025), the average groundwater level improved from 8.28 meters in February 2024 to 5.97 meters in February 2025, showing a rise of 2.31 meters.
 This improvement is mainly due to good rainfall of 905.6 mm, which is 23% above the normal 737.3 mm.
 However, some areas still recorded deep water levels up to 22.53 meters, indicating uneven recovery.
 As emphasized by Kumar et al., (2023) in his work on groundwater trend analysis, it is crucial to monitor and analyze groundwater level trends to plan better water use, recharge groundwater through rainwater harvesting, and protect this precious resource for future generations.
 Earlier studies primarily employed simple methods such as linear regression (Yadav et al., 2023).
 However, with the availability of larger datasets and more sophisticated analytical tools, researchers now favour robust statistical techniques that provide more reliable and comprehensive insights into groundwater level changes over time.
 Advanced methods like the Mann–Kendall test, Sen’s slope estimator, and Innovative Trend Analysis have gained popularity for studying groundwater trends (Vinushree et al., 2022; Kumar et al., 2023; Yadav et al., 2023).
 These approaches are advantageous because they do not require strict data assumptions and can effectively handle real-world variability and non-normal data distributions.
 Recent climatic studies in Telangana have analysed rainfall and temperature trends using advanced statistical methods, highlighting significant spatial and temporal variability across the region (Bellamkonda et al., 2022; Preethi et al., 2024; Laasya et al., 2024; Vakapalli et al., 2024).
 Such climatic fluctuations directly influence groundwater recharge and availability.